celo-org/docs/blog/12-12-2022-advance-hardhat-configration-on-celo-using-plugins/advance-hardhat-configration-on-celo-using-plugins.md

 The “00_deploy.js” is a module that accepts two parameters from the hardhat environment (hardhatconfig) when invoked:

-`deployments` (line 2): This function returns a couple of utility functions, but we only need the `deploy()` so we extract by destructuring.
+_deployments_ (line 2): This function returns a couple of utility functions, but we only need the "deploy()" so we extract by destructuring.

-`getNamedAccounts` : A function that returns predefined named accounts from the “hardhatconfig.js”.
+_getNamedAccount_ : A function that returns predefined named accounts from the “hardhatconfig.js”.
 For our contract, we are required to supply two arguments (a)child_1 (b) child_2 and a deployer address.
 By default, hardhat generates 10 default accounts with signers that enable us to make transactions without providing private keys or mnemonic phrases.
 We extracted the first 3 signers by setting the key/value pair in the “hardhatconfig.js” as below.

 ![image](images/7.png)

-Line 9: `deploy()` function accepts two arguments - Contract name and an optional argument of type object where we specified “from”, “gaslimit” and “args”.
+Line 9: "deploy()" function accepts two arguments - Contract name and an optional argument of type object where we specified “from”, “gaslimit” and “args”.
 The function resolves to an object from which we extracted the address of the deployed contracts.
 What we just did is a local deployment.
 Now let’s deploy to a live network, i.e Alfajores (Celo’s testnet).
-We will need to make some changes in the config file under the `namedAcccounts` object so we can perform deployment either to “Hardhat” or “Testnet”.
+We will need to make some changes in the config file under the "namedAcccounts" object so we can perform deployment either to “Hardhat” or “Testnet”.
 However, we will need accounts with signing capability to deploy to Alfajores since the default 10 accounts are meant to be used locally, and an account to sign transaction during testing.
 To achieve this, one thing we could do is to make a reference to the “env” file.
 Perhaps we need accounts with private key access.
 Since public keys are often derived from private keys, we can set the private key in the secret file i.e “.env”, then import it to the point it is needed.
 We will as well keep the rest two accounts we need as parameters in the same “.env” file.
 Add  "CHILD_1" and "CHILD_2" private keys.

 ![image](images/8.png)